web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 This handler is called when an error occurred during the authentication process.
 The default handler is `Webauthn\Bundle\Security\Handler\DefaultFailureHandler`.

-Your custom handler have to implement the interface `Symfony\Component\Security\Http\Authentication\AuthenticationFailureHandlerInterface` and be declared as a container service.
+Your custom handler has to implement the interface `Symfony\Component\Security\Http\Authentication\AuthenticationFailureHandlerInterface` and be declared as a container service.

 When done, you can set your new service in the firewall configuration: